TonyFwin/tonynguyendev/src/pages/projects/project-1.md

 content_img_path: ''
 template: project
 ---
-Small NodeJs and Express application I made to learn Node.
+A simple NodeJs and Express application I made while learning Node.
+The application uses the mapbox.com and darksky.net api's, as well as handlebars.js for a template system.
 You can view the application [here](https://nguyen-application-weather.herokuapp.com/)